trisbee/policies/tickets/en_terms.md

   - the right to request Trisbee or the Promoter as the personal data controllers to transfer the personal data, if technically feasible, to another personal data controller.

-**4.1.10.** Both Trisbee and the Promoter are obliged to take such measures as to prevent unauthorized or accidental access to the Buyers\' personal data, their change, destruction or loss, unauthorized transfers, their other unauthorized processing, as well as other misuse of personal data.
+**4.1.10.** Both Trisbee and the Promoter are obliged to take such measures as to prevent unauthorized or accidental access to the Buyer's personal data, their change, destruction or loss, unauthorized transfers, their other unauthorized processing, as well as other misuse of personal data.
 This obligation applies even after the processing of the personal data has been completed.
-The Parties undertake to notify each other without delay about all and any cases of accidental or unauthorized access to the Buyers\' personal data.
+The Parties undertake to notify each other without delay about all and any cases of accidental or unauthorized access to the Buyer's personal data.

 **4.1.11.** Trisbee and the Promoter are jointly and severally liable to the data subjects concerned for all and any breaches of the personal